tutorial

 Remember that the product backlog also serves as the foundation for iteration planning.
 User stories are just one of the work items included, along with bugs, design changes, customer requests, action items, etc. This way, your team can ensure that everyone's work items are included in the overall discussion for each iteration.

 A few common pitfalls during this stage include failing to adjust the backlog feedback, limiting backlog items to only those that are customer-facing, and treating the backlog as a storage document rather than a means to provide updates.
 To avoid these occurrences, you can create a refinement board in your team's Jira project to visualize the entire refinement process and help your team stay on top of work progress.
-Building a roadmap is also a great initiative to create a plan of action that will evolve over time.
+Building a timeline is also a great initiative to create a plan of action that will evolve over time.

-Jira Software roadmaps
+Jira Software timelines

-In Jira Software, all the team's work, including items on the product backlog, is visualized on the roadmap.
+In Jira Software, all the team's work, including items on the product backlog, is visualized on the timeline.
 This level of transparency makes it easier for the team to make decisions on current or future work.
-The roadmap in Jira also helps teams manage dependencies and track progress on the big picture in real-time.
+The timeline in Jira also helps teams manage dependencies and track progress on the big picture in real-time.
 Keep in mind that agile is not about creating limitations with rigid plans but staying flexible about the path you take to create a successful sprint cycle and deliver value to your customer.
 Jira has dozens of free templates to help you get set up quickly.

 Ensuring that project information remains up to date without tasking your team with additional work can be challenging.
 Luckily, there is an easier way with automation in Jira.
 With a no-code rule builder, teams can automate their processes with a few clicks.
 In addition, automation in Jira is entirely customizable and allows your team to set up rules to suit their specific needs to save time and keep Jira up to date.